dojo/docs/quickstart/cross-domain.rst

 Available CDNs
 ______________
-In the examples below, 'VERSION' is the Dojo version you want to use, e.g. "1.2.3".
+In the examples below, 'VERSION' is the Dojo version you want to use, e.g. "1.2".
+While you can specify a more specific version, such as "1.2.3", it is recommended you use a major version number (1.2) -- newer dot-releases will be pushed to the /1.2/ URL automatically.

 Google
 ~~~~~~